 Fall is near, and I am so excited about creating new decor for the season.
 I’ve seen a lot of things done with the pumpkin wreaths on Pinterest.
 They are all so cute, and I couldn’t wait to make a Dollar Tree pumpkin wreath with my own twist!

 You can make your own, even on a tiny budget.
 I made mine for about $10.
 Really less than that given that many of the items I used are also used in many of my other DIYs.
 I know you’re dying to hang yours up, so let’s get started.

 - pumpkin wreath form (Dollar Tree)

-- pack of pumpkin picks in a pack of 5 (you’ll only need one, so you have some left to do a few of my other DIY fall projects, like making two wreaths for double doors, or indoor decor for about $6) from Dollar Tree.
+- pack of pumpkin picks in a pack of 5 (you’ll only need one, so you have some left to do a few of my other DIY fall projects, like making two wreaths for about $6) from Dollar Tree.
 These mini pumpkins are as close as I could find on Amazon.

 - one pack of pumpkin picks in a pack of 10

 - a pack of 3 metal words– I used “Thankful.”
 It also contains Welcome and Harvest that you can use for the other tutorial as well.
 From Dollar Tree

 - fabric from Hobby Lobby- I chose orange buffalo check.
 I bought a yard because it was half off along with all other fall fabric.
 You’ll only use about a quarter.

 - Ribbon– 2.5 inch orange pumpkin ribbon from Dollar Tree & 2 inch plaid ribbon I already had.